Velvet Revolver: Contraband and mainstream success (2003–2005)

 Prior to the recording of their debut album, Weiland took material that the band had previously written to his studio, Lavish, in Toluca Lake.
 With engineer Doug Grean, Weiland rearranged the music to fit his vocals, eventually coming out with the songs "Big Machine" and "Dirty Little Thing".
 The band worked on new material for songs such as "You Got No Right", "Slither", "Sucker Train Blues", and "Do It for the Kids", among others.
-It was during this time that Weiland was arrested at the parking lot of his studio for drug possession.
+During this time Weiland was arrested at the parking lot of his studio for drug possession.
 Upon release from jail, he wrote lyrics to material he was given previously, writing the lyrics to the song "Fall to Pieces".
 Velvet Revolver soon began recording their debut album.
 Initially, they recorded "Slither" with producer Bob Ezrin at Henson Studios, but were dissatisfied with the result.
 After recording "Headspace" with Josh Abraham, the band liked the track enough to do the rest of the album with him.

-Velvet Revolver soon gained major label attention with Warner Bros. and Chrysalis.
+Velvet Revolver soon gained major-label attention with Warner Bros. and Chrysalis.
 RCA and Elektra were also interested in signing the band.
 They eventually signed with RCA Records.
 They recorded their album at NRG Recording Studios, while Slash recorded his guitar parts at a smaller studio on the southern corner between Highland Avenue and Sunset Boulevard.
-During recording, Weiland could only work for three hours a day due to a court order mentioning that he was to stay in a halfway house.
+During recording, Weiland could only work for three hours a day due to a court order mandating that he stay in a halfway house.
 The marketing campaign for Velvet Revolver in the run-up to the release of the first album was profiled as part of the Frontline program The Way the Music Died, which included interviews with the band members and producers.